joshbuchea/HEAD/README.md

 #### 1. `master`

-This branch consists of the `README.md` file that is automatically reflected on the [\<head> Cheat Sheet](http://gethead.info/) website.
+This branch consists of the `README.md` file that is automatically reflected on the [gethead.info](http://gethead.info/) website.
 All changes to the content of the cheat sheet as such should be directed to this file.

 Please follow these steps for pull requests: